GemboJones/events-app/README.md

 <br />

->**Note:** you will not be able to run the full app in local without setting up a google developer account, creating Google OAuth2 credentials and adding CLIENT_ID, CLIENT_SECRET and redirect URI to a .env file in backend directory.
-You can use the app in local, but won't be able to add events to Google Calendar.
-However, feel free to have a go on the live site with full functionality >>> **<a href="https://eventfree-events.netlify.app/">EventFree Web App</a>**
+>**Note:** you will not be able to to add events to your Google Calendar in local setup